 The claim that organised crime actors – from migrant smugglers to drug traffickers to terrorists – are increasingly coming together to bypass, corrupt, and subvert state controls designed to counter irregular migration is not new.

 Despite its lack of empirical backing and its implications on the lives of the people it designates as criminal – often racialised men from the global south – the notion of convergence remains at the core of policy debates on humanitarianism, migration enforcement and border control.

-In this webinar, we will explore how analyses critical of the ways in which race, class and gender are mobilized in organized crime and migration research and discourse can provide an evidence-based, counter-narrative of criminal convergence and better inform policy making.
+This webinar explored how analyses critical of the ways in which race, class and gender are mobilised in organised crime and migration research and discourse can provide an evidence-based, counter-narrative of criminal convergence and better inform policy making.

 The webinar was moderated by NCHS Director, Antonio De Lauri (Research Professor, Chr.
 Michelsen Institute).